top of page

 Hogging and Sagging

 Understanding these concepts ensures precise draft surveys.
-This minimizes cargo quantity disputes and ensures maritime regulation compliance.
+This minimizes cargo quantity disputes.

 A Guide for Preparing for the Draft Survey

 Before starting a draft survey, it's crucial to use a detailed draft survey checklist.
 This ensures the survey's accuracy and avoids potential disputes.
-The preparation involves checking the ship's constant, examining its condition, and collecting the necessary draft survey equipment.
+The preparation involves checking the ship's constant, examining its condition, and collecting the necessary draft readings (fwd, mid & aft).

 Start by comparing the declared constant with the calculated one from previous surveys.
 Note any discrepancies or trends.
 Make sure all tables and hydrostatic data are class-approved.
-Any changes, like installing a ballast water system, must be documented.
+Any changes or big retrofits (e.g installing a ballast water system), must have been properly documented.

 "Proper draft survey preparation is the foundation of an accurate and reliable survey.
 It is crucial to follow best practices and ensure all necessary steps are taken before the survey begins."